apitoolkit/apitoolkit-landing/docs/dashboard/index.md

 # Dashboard Guides

-In these guides, we will show you how to navigate through the APItoolkit dashboard and maximize all the powerful features you can access on different pages of the dashboard.
+In these guides, we will show you how to effectively navigate through the APItoolkit dashboard and maximize all the powerful features accessible on different pages of the dashboard.
 Kindly click on any of the cards below to get started.

 ```=html
 <div class="grid grid-cols-1 md:grid-cols-4 lg:grid-cols-4 gap-8 text-center">